Walking with SydneyLeader Sydney Batch

 Sydney is a small business owner, social worker and attorney.
 She and her husband, Patrick Williams, own a small law firm in Wake County.
 She practices family law, child welfare law and appellate law, while serving in the NC Senate.
 Sydney is certified as a Child Welfare Law Specialist and a certified Parenting Coordinator.

-While serving in the NC Senate, Sydney sponsored 64 bills and been the primary sponsor for 29 bills.
+During her time serving in the Legislature, Sydney has introduced and sponsored more than one hundred pieces of legislation.
 These include bills addressing the impact of COVID-19 head on and bills that make Wake County a better place for everyone.

 Sydney is actively involved as a volunteer in a variety of organizations involving both family law and juvenile matters.
 She is a current board member for Interfaith Prison Ministries for Women and a former board member for the Julia Crump Foundation and the Women’s Center of Wake County.
 She also volunteers as a pro bono attorney for The Child’s Advocate, a project of Legal Aid of North Carolina.